Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

-Psychopaths and sociopaths are antisocial personality disorders, a psychopath is hereditary, sociopaths are formed from some form or brain injury, they are created rather than born, through parental neglect, belief systems, delinquent peers and upbringing.
+Psychopaths and sociopaths are antisocial personality disorders, and a psychopath is hereditary, sociopaths are formed from some form of brain injury, they are created rather than born, through parental neglect, belief systems, delinquent peers and upbringing.

 The narcissistic personality disorder is one where those on the disorder have trouble regulating their own self-esteem.
-They will overvalue themselves at the expense of others, When you start to look into the world of narcissism you may them come across the word sociopath and psychopath.
-What’s the difference between these and what are you truly dealing with.
+They will overvalue themselves at the expense of others, and When you start to look into the world of narcissism, you may them come across the word sociopath and psychopath.
+What’s the difference between these and what are you genuinely dealing with.

 - Constantly seek validation.

 - I know there are rules; however, they apply to you, not me.

 - You should be loyal to me; however, I shall not be to you.

 - I can criticise you; however, you should never criticise me.

 - If you do as I say all will be ok, you should know how to understand what I’m saying.

 - I do not need to apologise; however, you do as everything that’s wrong with my life is all your fault.